laserpointlabs/DocuSenseLM/README.md

-# NDA Tool Lite
+# DocuSenseLM

-A simple, local Electron desktop application for managing and analyzing NDAs and Agreements using GPT-4o.
+A simple, local Electron desktop application for managing and analyzing documents using GPT-4o.

 ## Features